t4rra/CCStopper/README.md

   - Firewall Block - Creates firewall rule to block the credit card prompt.
 See [issue #42](https://github.com/eaaasun/CCStopper/issues/42) if it does not work.
   - Add to Hosts - Blocks unnecessary Adobe servers in the hosts file.
 - System Patches
-  - Genuine Checker - Replaces and locks Genuine Checker files.
+  - Genuine Checker - Locks Genuine Checker files.
   - Hide CCFolder - Hides the Creative Cloud folder in Windows Explorer.

 ## FAQ